anton-lam/toop-virtualagent/README.md

 Basic api and server for virtual agent interview.

+Requirements: Curent node.js which can be downloaded [here](https://nodejs.org/en/download/current/)

 Quick set up would be to run the following commands (more detailed information below):
 1. npm i
 2. npm run build:prod